sy2002/QNICE-FPGA/doc/VGA_Features.md

 ### Sprite Palette RAM
 The Sprite Palette RAM contains the 16-color palette of each sprite.
-The address within the Sprite RAM memory map of a given sprites palette is given by the Pointer to bitmap (offset 2 in the Sprite Config RAM).
+The address within the Sprite RAM memory map of a given sprites palette is simply `VGA$SPRITE_PALETTE + 16*sprite_number`.

+Each word contains the 15-bit color of the corresponding index.
+Bit 15 of each word indicates transparency.
+So if the bit is set, then the corresponding color is completely transparent, i.e. invisible.

 ### Sprite Bitmap RAM
 The sprite bitmap information is layed out row-by-row, with bit 15 of each word being part of the left-most pixel.

-In high-resolution (32x48x4) mode this means
+In high-resolution (32x32x4) mode this means
 ```
 offset   0 : bits 15-12 is pixel (0, 0)
              bits 11-8 is pixel (1, 0)